-Despite my big honeymoon blunder, I’ve been married over 25 years now and have two wonderful, grown kids and one adorable granddaughter!
+Despite my big honeymoon blunder, I’ve been married over 25 years now and have two wonderful, grown kids and two adorable granddaughters!

-For the past seven years, I’ve enjoyed being part of a book club where I read books I might never have chosen on my own.
+For the past nine years, I’ve enjoyed being part of a book club where I read books I might never have chosen on my own.
 It expands my reading horizon, and of course, I love just getting together with the girls.
 Our latest gathering spot is The Well-Read Moose, a wonderful bookstore that has a great selection of books as well as a coffee and wine bar!
 Right up my alley!
 Be sure and visit it if you ever find your way to Coeur d’Alene.
 Try the Johnny Appleseed hot apple cider—yum!

 |At Carhenge in NE with Darth Vader|